 There you go again, comparing yourself to the youth!
 If you’ve grown old then hasn’t it occurred to you that they will too?
 Think in this way Milo, when you were a young athlete at the top of your game, all those decades ago, it may have been you on that racecourse and some other old man sitting here.
 With that very logic, those youths you see before you will have their turn in becoming the old men viewing other youthful athletes on the racecourse in decades to come.
 This will go on and on until there is no racetrack anymore to set the scene for this pitiful scenario!

 Yes they’re performing their athletics with great finesses!
 Yes Milo they are young, yet how long can that go on for?
 Do you suppose those youths dive into such depths of arrogance as to expect that the universe’s natural tendency towards disorder will be put aside just for them!?
 An Adonis like body is only temporary, health is only temporary, they can only enjoy while it lasts!

 Is your only value in athletics Milo?
 What about pursuing something different; is there any room for that?
 What about running on the racecourse of the mind?
-You could write a treatise on athletics, your own autobiography or one about your peculiar strength training method, now there’s a gym you can join!’
+You could write a treatise on athletics, your own autobiography or how about a book detailing your peculiar strength training method and how it’s served you over the years; now there’s a gym you can join!’

 Cato being a man who lives for the mind had this to say:

 “They say that Milo walked the length of the Olympic stadium carrying an ox on his shoulders.
 But what would you prefer to be given, the physical strength of Milo or the mental power of Pythagoras?”